Ravensthorpe Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is generally accepted that a property with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement